 As of April 2020, Amsterdam has prohibited walking tours from passing prostitution windows in the city center.
 While this may be a topic for discussion on your Introduction to Amsterdam tour, you will not spend time in the Red Light District itself.

-After finishing his studies in the History of Art and Archaeology at the University of Amsterdam in 2002, Sabry pursued a career in the antiquarian book trade, going on to run a fine art bookstore in Amsterdam, whilst also writing, lecturing and teaching about art.
+After finishing his studies in the History of Art and Archaeology at the University of Amsterdam in 2002, Sabry pursued a career in the antiquarian book trade, going on to run a fine art bookstore in Amsterdam, whilst also writing, lecturing, and teaching about art.
 Later he dedicated more time to his work as a writer and art historian.
 Coming from a Jewish background, Sabry was also always interested in the Jewish history of Amsterdam and has thoroughly studied the life and work of Jewish artists living and working in the Netherlands in this century.
 He is currently writing a book about German Jewish emigree artists in Amsterdam in the interwar years.
 The work will come out in fall 2016, published by the renowned Jewish publishing house Querido.
-Sabry also has extensive guiding experience, specialising on the culture of the Low Countries.
-He expertise has a vast thematic scope that incorporates the art, architecture, literature and cuisine that helped shape the Netherlands as they are today.
+Sabry also has extensive guiding experience, specializing in the culture of the Low Countries.
+His expertise has a vast thematic scope that incorporates the art, architecture, literature, and cuisine that helped shape the Netherlands as they are today.